RobertWHurst/KeyboardJS/readme.md

 # KeyboardJS

-## Introduction

-KeyboardS is a easy to use keyboard wrapper.
+KeyboardJS is a easy to use keyboard wrapper.
 It features support for the following:

 + Advanced key combos - Support for advanced combos with ordered stages.
 + Key combo overlap prevention - Prevents against bindings with shorter combos firing when another binding with a longer combo, sharing the same keys, has already been executed.